graphviz-perl/GraphViz2/README.md

 Downloads the node shapes from [Graphviz's Node Shapes](http://www.graphviz.org/doc/info/shapes.html) and outputs them to ./data/node.shapes.html.
 Then it extracts the reserved words into ./data/node.shapes.dat.

-## scripts/extract.output.formats.pl

-Downloads the output formats from [Graphviz's Output Formats](https://www.graphviz.org/doc/info/output.html) and outputs them to ./data/output.formats.html.
-Then it extracts the reserved words into ./data/output.formats.dat.

 ## find.config.pl

 End users have no need to run this script.